The UK has made various legislative changes to ensure a functioning framework following the UK’s withdrawal from the EU

 Temporary Recognition Regime for non-UK CCPs

 The Temporary Recognition Regime (TRR) came into effect at the end of the transition period.
-The TRR was amended on 1 November 2023 to extend until 31 December 2025, and it remains further extendable by HMT.
+The TRR was amended on 10 September 2024 to extend until 31 December 2026, and it remains further extendable by HMT.
 The TRR allows eligible non-UK CCPs to continue to provide clearing services in the UK before recognition is granted, so long as they continue to be eligible for the TRR.
 Non-UK CCPs in the TRR must submit an application for recognition within 18 months of the end of the transition period (30 June 2022).
-See application information.
+See the application information.

 The Bank has published the list of non-UK CCPs that are taken to be eligible for temporary deemed recognition in the UK by virtue of the TRR.
 Further CCPs cannot enter the TRR.
 This list may be subject to change if CCPs no longer meet the eligibility criteria or withdraw from the TRR.